hananjo/Farm-to-Table/README.md

 Add a total in the cart page

 Fix the loading page with the split second 404 page when clicking on the product detail page

+Have the search feature work on every page rather than just the landing page